lucasdietrich/zephyr-nrf52840-ble-dev/readme.md

 ## VS Code

-This project is fully support by VS Code.
+This project is fully supported by VS Code IDE.

 You might need to change tasks environment variables to match your setup in `.vscode/tasks.json` file.
 ```json